Sheehan’s Syndrome Overview

 - many other vital processes

-How To Understand Sheehan’s Syndrome
+How You Can Understand Sheehan’s Syndrome

 A simple way to understand Sheehan’s Syndrome is to picture the female body like a car.